-In this article, we’re going to cover when you can file taxes in 2021 – for income earned in 2020.
-Because income taxes are always filed after the end of the actual tax year, it can sometimes be confusing when 2020 and 2021 are used interchangeably to describe the same event.
-We’ll need to be aware that when we talk about 2021, we’re really talking about 2020 income tax.
+When filing your taxes in 2021 you are filing a return for income earned in 2020.
+It gets confusing when 2020 and 2021 are used interchangeably to describe the same event.
+So be aware that when we talk about 2021, we’re really talking about 2020 income tax.

 If you are ready to start preparing your return here’s where you can file for free.

 When is the Federal Income Tax Deadline?

 The federal income tax deadline is Monday, May 17, 2021. (normally it’s April 15th, the IRS announced the change on March 17th) Your state deadline may not have changed.

 If you owe the IRS money with a tax liability, payment is due by this date to avoid penalties and interest.